thegenemyers/FASTGA/README.md

 The -m and -x options request ALNtoPAF to produce a CIGAR string tag of the form ```cg:Z:<cigar-string>``` that explicitly encodes an optimal alignment.
 With the -m option, aligned characters regardless of whether they are equal or not are encoded with an 'M'.
 With the -x option, aligned *equal* characters are encoded with an '=' and aligned *unequal* characters with an 'X'.
+Only one of 'x' or 'm can be specified.

-The -s and -S options request ALNtoPAF to produce a CS string tag of the form ```cs:Z:<cs-string>``` that encodes difference sequences in the short form (-s) or the entire query and reference sequences in the long form (-S).
+The -s and -S options request ALNtoPAF to produce a CS string tag of the form ```cs:Z:<cs-string>``` that encodes the differences between the sequences in the short form (-s) or the entire query and reference sequences in the long form (-S).
+Only one of 's' or 'S can be specified.

 *Beware*, the -m, -x, -s and -S options increase the time taken by ALNtoPAF by a factor of 10 and the file size by a factor of almost 100 !
 The time taken can